clach04/a2dpvolume_wiki/Tips.md

 This Wiki covers a few tips and tricks for using A2DP Volume effectively.
 It also covers how to use the app to fix problems with Android and Bluetooth device compatibility issues.

+= App crashes =

+With the introduction of Android Marshmallow (6.0) app permissions are handled differently.
+You can now deny each permission for an app in the Android settings, apps, and then the app of interest.
+A2DP Volume will crash if permissions are not granted.
+Make sure all permissions for A2DP Volume are granted in Android app settings.
+I will work on a better way to handle this.

 = Volume does not always adjust =

 Some devices will connect, disconnect, reconnect a couple times.
 This causes A2DP Volume to engage several times very fast.
 In the confusion an adjusted volume can be captured as last used.
 I recommend not using the "Automatically remember last used media volume on disconnect" feature in the edit device screen.